Proudly Serving House District 137:

-Nathan Carlow is a lifelong Mainer, a proud educator, and the youngest member of the Maine House of Representatives.
+Nathan Carlow is a lifelong Mainer, a proud educator, and one the youngest members of the Maine House of Representatives.
 His youth and independence make him an effective lawmaker, and a fervent advocate of the people in his House District.

-In addition to his legislative duties, Nathan is serving his fourth year on the Bonny Eagle school board, and was elected by his fellow members as the Chairman Board’s Policy Committee.
+In addition to his legislative duties, Nathan is serving on the Bonny Eagle school board.
 His dedication and work-ethic as a Board member has been noted by both current and former colleagues, and he’s well-known across the school district for his common-sense and down to earth attitude.
 As a state representative, his community has benefited from his level-headedness and willingness to work across the aisle.

 Tragically, when he was only 11-months of age, Nathan’s dad, Michael, committed suicide.
 His mom eventually remarried, but the struggles his family experienced in the aftermath of this devastating loss had a profound impact on his outlook on life, family, and politics.
 He, like his dad, believes in doing the right thing for the right reasons, even when it may be unpopular.